 SR-22 insurance forms

-If you’ve had multiple traffic violations in the past (especially DUI/DWIs), your state might require you to collect an SR-22 form from your insurance provider.
-An SR-22 is essentially proof that you’re sufficiently insured, and without it, the state will revoke or suspend your license.
+If you’ve had multiple traffic violations in the past (especially DUI/DWIs), your state might require you to collect an SR-22 form from your insurance provider to show that you have state-minimum auto insurance coverage.
+An SR-22 is a certificate of insurability or proof that you’re sufficiently insured, and without it, the state can revoke or suspend your license.

-Many insurance providers will not provide SR-22 forms, and those that do will sound the alarm and skyrocket your premiums if you request one.
-The General is one of the few that doesn’t.
+Many insurance providers don’t provide SR-22 forms and those that do will sound the alarm and skyrocket your premiums if you request one.
+The General doesn’t.

 24/7 roadside assistance